NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 ## Lesson 2

-* Most computer scientists don't have an interest in solving this problem
+* Most computer scientists don't have an interest in training researchers
 * The target market is new postgraduates

 -- *Slide End* --